Insurance Coverage for Mental Health Care

 - How often you get treatment

-Also, limits on the amount you pay on your own need to be similar for both physical and mental health services, such as:
+Also, the amount you pay on your own needs to be the same for similar categories of physical and mental health services, such as:

 - Out-of-pocket maximums (the total amount you have to pay)

 - Co-payments (a fixed amount you pay for a health care service)

 - Co-insurance (your share of payment for a health care service)

 - Deductibles (the amount you have to spend before your insurance company starts to pay)

 If your health insurance covers some or all of the cost of going out of network for a physical health problem, it has to do the same for a mental health problem.

 There are some exceptions.
 For instance, the law doesn't apply to companies with 50 or fewer workers.
 So insurance plans available to those employees are not required to provide equal services for mental and physical health problems.

 In addition, the Affordable Care Act requires mental health and substance abuse to be included by certain plans, including all the ones offered through the new insurance Marketplaces.
 Marketplaces are web sites where people who don't get insurance through their job -- or don't have insurance for any other reason -- can buy a plan.